 The goats are fed locally grown hay and a commercial dairy mix, which contributes to a consistent diet, producing a consistent product.
 Composted manure from the barn contributes to a bountiful organic garden, where we grow many of the herbs used in our cheese, as well as much of our food and lots of treats for the goats.
 We do not use artificial hormones in the management of our farm animals.
 The goats have free-range to about three acres of second growth woods and are never closed up in the barn.

-Caitlin has been raising goats and making cheese for 27 years; Brad married into it 18 years ago, and without him, the farm wouldn’t function.
+Caitlin has been raising goats and making cheese since 1979; Brad married into it in 1988, and without him, the farm wouldn’t function.
 After making cheese for many years on a home scale, we received state licensing in 1994, and have continued to expand our commercial cheesemaking operation, producing about 6000 pounds of cheese last year.
-Our 17-year-old daughter Fiona is a Capricorn (what else?) and is a great help around the farm and at Farmers’ Market.
-In 2006 over 60 kids were born, welcoming spring with their antics and boundless energy.
-In years past, our Great Pyrenees guardian dog Claymore guarded the goats and kept them safe from roaming predators.
-Our helping circle around the farm includes Cait’s sister Megan Cafferata, who manages soap production and marketing, and in recent years, an apprentice who helps with cheese production and farmers markets.
+Our daughter Fiona is a Capricorn (what else?) and is a great help around the farm and at Farmers’ Market.
+Over 60 kids are born, welcoming spring with their antics and boundless energy.
+Our Great Pyrenees guardian dogs Seamus and Shiitake guard the goats and keep them safe from roaming predators.
+Our helping circle around the farm includes Cait’s sister Megan Owen, who manages soap production and marketing, and in recent years, apprentices who help with cheese production and farmers markets.

 We offer cheesemaking apprenticeships.
 This is a serious full-season, full-time position, and only the serious need apply.
 Please see our Apprenticeship Pages and check the MOFGA (Mine Organic Farmers & Gardeners Association) website for a farm description, then email for more details.
 No phone calls, please.